Table of Contents

 Instructions

-- Mix all ingredients and keep them in a well-sealed glass container in a dry and cold place for a maximum of one year.
+- You can make this herb blend two ways:First way: Mix all ingredients and keep them in a well-sealed glass jar in a dry and cold place for a maximum of one year.

 Notes